 sign of aging, a small dose of Botox is administered in, order to not make the face seem unnatural.

 For wrinkles and lines that are noticeable even when the face is completely relaxed, so-called, static lines or wrinkles (as opposed to dynamic lines or wrinkles), our EverYoung physicians would recommend filling out the lines with dermal fillers injections.
 There are no downtime and you will see immediate results.
-We typically use brands such as Juvederm, Restylane, Belotero, Revanesse, Stylage, Skinboosters and other Health Canada approved quality Hyaluronic acid dermal fillers.
+We typically use brands such as Juvederm, Restylane, Belotero, Revanesse, Stylage, Skinboosters and other quality Hyaluronic acid dermal fillers.

 How long will Botox last?